-- 12 VDC house power shall be supplied with a minimum of 3 each marine grade deep cycle batteries.
-Final number of batteries shall be determined by load analysis provided by the Contractor. - House power batteries shall be charged with a consta-volt battery charger, sized for, and capable of, providing the entire power load of the house system. - House power batteries shall also be capable of being charged from the engine alternator, generator or shore tie. - Install and integrate inverter based on completed load analysis.
+• 12 VDC house power shall be supplied with marine grade deep cycle batteries.
+(Final number of batteries shall be determined by load analysis provided by the contractor.)

+- House power batteries shall be charged with a consta-volt battery charger, sized for, and capable of, providing the entire power load of the house system. - House power batteries shall also be capable of being charged from the engine alternator, generator or shore power. - Install and integrate inverter based on completed load analysis.